bitshares/dev.bitshares.works/docs/development/testnets/private_testnet.rst

 7-1.
 Create a new Wallet
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We are now ready to connect a new wallet to your Private testnet witness node.
 You must specify a chain ID and server.
-Keep your witness node running and in another *Command Prompt* window run this command (a blank username and password will suffice):
+Keep your witness node running.
+Open another *Command Prompt* window run this command (a blank username and password will suffice):

 .. code-block:: json

     ./cli_wallet --wallet-file my-wallet.json
-               --chain-id cf307110d029cb882d126bf0488dc4864772f68d9888d86b458d16e6c36aa74b
+               --chain-id cf30711----USE-OWN-CHAIN-ID---68d9888d86b458d16e6c36aa74b
                --server-rpc-endpoint ws://127.0.0.1:11011 -u '' -p ''

 ..
 Note::
-  - Make sure to replace the above chain ID (i.e., blockchain id) ``cf307110d0...36aa74b`` with **your own chain ID** reported by your witness_node.
-The chain-id passed to the CLI-wallet needs to match the id generated and used by the witness node.
+  - Make sure to replace the above chain ID (i.e., blockchain id) ``cf307110d0...36aa74b`` with **your chain ID** reported by your ``witness_node``.
+The chain-id passed to the CLI-wallet needs to match the id generated and used by the ``witness node``.
   - ``--server-rpc-endpoint`` - The port number is how you defined (opened) ``--rpc-endpoint`` for the witness_node.

-If you get the ``set_password`` prompt, it means your wallet has successfully connected to the testnet witness node.
+If you receive the ``set_password`` prompt, it means your wallet has successfully connected to the testnet witness node.

 Fist you need to create a new password for your wallet.
 This password is used to encrypt all the private keys in the wallet.
 For this example, we will use the password `supersecret`::